-The centerpiece of an At-sa village is a 50-foot-tall stone idol dedicated to Her Divine Terror.
+The centerpiece of an At-sa village is a 50ft-tall stone idol dedicated to Her Divine Terror.
 Crudely carved to look like a rearing dragon preparing to breathe down fire, the stone is stained with soot and blood.
-Captured foes are brought here and cast into a 30-foot-diameter, deep stone bowl that sits at the base of the idol.
-The fire is fueled by alcohol distilled by the At-sa from jungle fruits that is then mixed with sticky sap and forced under pressure out of the idol's mouth to inflict 6d6 fire damage to any creature within the bowl.
+Captured foes are brought here and cast into a 30ft-diameter, deep stone bowl that sits at the base of the idol.
+The fire is fueled by alcohol distilled by the At-sa from jungle fruits that is then mixed with sticky sap and forced under pressure out of the idol's mouth to inflict 4d10 points of fire damage to any creature within the bowl (save for half).